kampersanda/rcomp/README.md

 # R-comp: Online RLBWT compression in optimal-time and BWT-runs bounded space

-This library provides a C++17 implementation of R-comp, an online RLBWT compression algorithm in optimal-time and BWT-runs bounded space.
+This is an experimental library of R-comp, an online RLBWT compression algorithm in optimal-time and BWT-runs bounded space.

 ## Build instructions